bradbenvenuti/vehicle-detection/README.md

 I found it to be difficult to find the appropriate method to extract features for the classifier.
 I tried many different parameters for the HOG function and eventually seemed to find something that worked, but it does seem to give a lot of false positives.

 I found it to be a challenge to remove those false positives from the video.
 My method of saving X number of previous frames and using those in the heatmap seemed to help a lot, but it isn't fool proof.
-I think with more time I could better tune the classifier so that false positives are less common, but I could also try tuning the heatmaping threshold to better account for those false positives.

 I also found that the detection of white vehicles sometimes seemed problematic.
 I think it would help to find more data of white vehicles to use in the training set.
 It might also help to use different color maps and color features.